vlsalina/large-social-media-app-server/design-plan.md

   (1.2.3) edit a user's data
   (1.2.4) delete a user
   (1.2.5) follow another user
+  (1.2.6) add an article to user's favorites
+  (1.2.7) unfollow another user
+  (1.2.8) remove an article from user's favorites

 (2.2) Articles:
   (2.2.0) get a single article